Successful pest management in a commercial vineyard is based on a basic knowledge and understanding of the following.

 2) The biology and life cycle of insects, diseases, nematodes and weeds found in vineyards.

-- Read our Grape IPM scouting reports, posted every other Wednesday throughout the growing season.
+- Read our Grape IPM scouting reports, posted every Wednesday throughout the growing season.

-- See our downloadable PDFs to identifying insects, diseases, and physiological/chemical disorders.
+- Learn how to identify insects, diseases, and physiological/chemical disorders.

 3) The environmental conditions favoring pests that injure the crop.